Vistry Group Executes Share Buyback Program - TipRanks.com

 - Explore ETFs TipRanks' users love and see what insights the ETF AI Analyst reveals about the ones you follow.

-Vistry Group PLC has executed a share buyback program, purchasing 52,000 of its ordinary shares at prices ranging from 566.20 GBp to 578.20 GBp.
-This move will result in the cancellation of the purchased shares, reducing the total number of ordinary shares in issue and adjusting the total voting rights, which may impact shareholder calculations under the FCA’s rules.
+Vistry Group PLC has executed a share buyback program, purchasing 50,500 of its Ordinary Shares at prices ranging from 581.60 GBp to 594.00 GBp.
+The acquired shares will be cancelled, reducing the total number of shares in issue and affecting the company’s voting rights, which will now stand at 324,649,708.
+This move is part of Vistry’s ongoing strategy to manage its capital structure and could have implications for shareholder value and market perception.

 Spark’s Take on GB:VTY Stock